MicrosoftEdge/WebView2Feedback/specs/ExtendedNewWindowRequested.md

 # Background
-WebView2 raises the `NewWindowRequested` event when a new window is opened.
+WebView2 raises the `NewWindowRequested` event when web content in the WebView2 tries to open a new window.
 The WebView2 team has been asked to include the name of the new window being created as a parameter of `NewWindowRequestedEventArgs`.
 This window name is the name given to the window when it is opened using `window.open(url, windowName)` or via html such as `<a target="windowName">...</a>` or `<iframe name="windowName">...</iframe>`.